pivotal/docs-tas-adapter/install.md

 ### <a id="custom-ca-registry"></a>(Optional) Configure a Registry With a Custom Certificate Authority

-> **Note** Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.
+Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.

 To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority: